 You might have heard that building your own gaming computer is super straightforward and essentially just like Lego but for grown-ups.
 Well, the great thing is - it's true.
 All of it.
 In modern times, building a gaming computer really is as easy as people often say on forums and elsewhere online.
 It's genuinely hard to mess up if you simply learn a bit about the components you'll need (see below), pick a good list of compatible parts based on your budget and preferences (using build guides such as our monthly gaming PC builds as a base of reference), and then simply follow a step by step tutorial to install your PC parts and software.

-There's really nothing overly-complicated or technical about learning how to build a gaming PC for the first time, and we say that objectively and not just because we run a site on PC building.
+There's really nothing overly-complicated or technical about learning how to build a gaming PC for the first time, and I say that objectively and not just because I run a site on PC building.
 If you think about it, hardware manufacturers want installation of their parts to be as straightforward to do as possible (so more people buy their products).
 PC parts are designed to be as effortless to work with as possible.

 Avoiding damage to your parts is also as simple as following a few basic safety precautions such as not touching the delicate bits, keeping parts in their anti-static bags until installation, taking things slow, and regularly "grounding" yourself to avoid static electricity (by touching a metal object before handling parts or wearing an anti-static strap).
 Let's get straight into the basics of planning your first build.